ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/The Witness/setup_en.md

 That's it!
 Have fun!

-## Common Client
+## ArchipelagoTextClient

-Its recommended to have Archipelago's Common Client open on the side to keep track of what item you receive and send as The Witness has no in-game messages.
+Its recommended to have Archipelago's Text Client open on the side to keep track of what item you receive and send as The Witness has no in-game messages.